Autism Supports for Accessing Employment

 The Importance of Well-Being when Jobseeking

 Jobseeking is a stage in life where all people feel their autonomy is threatened.
 For autistic people, who frequently spend most of their time already needing to advocate for themselves to simply have the same opportunities as everyone else, jobseeking can be exceptionally challenging.
-Consider any and all supports you may need to access employment and prioritise your stability and ways that you know can help you restore some kind of equilibrium in response to the stresses of this time for an autistic person.
+Consider any and all supports you may need to access employment, prioritise your stability and help you to restore some kind of equilibrium in response to the stresses of this time.

 Learn what you need to do well to keep well-regulated during the jobseeking process and try to implement these habits now.
 Ultimately these habits will serve you well when you get the job.